 The PAC peripheral bus clock (CLK_PACx_APB) is enabled by default, and can be enabled and disabled in the Power Manager.
-Refer to "PM - Power Manager" on page 110 for details.
-CLK_PAC0_APB and CLK_PAC1_APB are enabled at reset, while CLK_PAC2_APB is disabled at reset.
+Refer to "PM - Power Manager" on page 100 for details.
 The PAC will continue to operate in any sleep mode where the selected clock source is running.